Monday, October 31, 2005

 Spam Poetry

-sams pizza sands wind sea gifs dents rings lip
+sams pizza sands wind sea gifs dents rings lip...and closes with this:

 june zazza foods lettuce onion under tills pinball